Contains the active ingredient lercanidipine (as hydrochloride)

 Keep this leaflet with the medicine.
 You may need to read it again.

-The name of your medicine is Lercanidipine APOTEX, which is also known as lercanidipine.
+The name of your medicine is Lercanidipine APOTEX.
+It contains the active ingredient

-Lercanidipine belongs to a group of medicines called calcium channel blockers (of
+Lercanidipine belongs to a group of medicines called dihydropyridine calcium channel

 Everyone has blood pressure.
 This pressure helps get your blood all around your body.